Flowpack/Flowpack.Listable/README.md

 Filter nodes by properties of type date.

-## filterByReference

-Filter nodes by properties of type reference or references.

 ## sortRecursiveByIndex

 Sort nodes by their position in the node tree.
 Please use with care, as this can become a very expensive operation, if you operate on bigger subtrees.